drewolson/ruby_focused_unit_test_vim/README.txt

 WHAT?

-This vim plugin allows you to run the test/spec that your cursor currently sits on, and ONLY that test/spec.
-It will ignore all other tests/specs in the current file.
+- Run the test/spec your cursor is currently on
+- Run the context your cursor is currently in
+- Run the entire test/spec you are working in
+- Streaming output to a new buffer

 This plugin currently supports
   - test/unit
   - dust
   - rspec
+  - shoulda

 HOW?

-Simply place your cursor within the test/spec you want to run and execute :RunRubyFocusedUnitTest.
-Feel free to map this command for convenience.
+Use any of the commands below.
+Map them to shortcuts in your .vimrc for easy access.

+- commands
+  - RunRubyFocusedUnitTest - run focused test/spec
+  - RunRubyFocusedContext - run current context (rspec, shoulda)
+  - RunAllRubyTests - run all the tests/specs in the current file

 INSTALL